Valentines Night on The Late Late Show on Friday 14th February 2020

 Here’s a shot of me as the inimitable Lana Lavelle in John Murphy’s brilliant musical comedy “Elvis Is My Daddy” we had such fun working on this show.

-I’ll be joining Ryan Turbidy and the rest of the MBB cast on The Late Late Show on Friday 11th October!
+Myself and Marian will be joining Ryan Turbidy on The Late Late Show on Friday 14th February to celebrate Valentines Day !

 The third leg of the 2019 tour is almost upon us, looking forward to seeing you all in Liverpool, Sheffield, Belfast & Dublin